pmonasse/bspline_interpolation_c/README.md

   - Modifying the license: from GPL-2.0+ to LGPL-3.0-or-later
 * Version 1.2, released on 07/03/2024
   - Optional argument for geometry of output image (wxh or wxh+x+y)
+* Version 1.3, released on 03/10/2025
+  - Additional geometry options: auto and center

 ## License ##
 This program is free software: you can redistribute it and/or modify it